Buy all ingredients right below the recipe

 INSTRUCTIONS

 - 1Halve the lemons and carefully scoop out the pulp.
-Trim each half slightly at the bottom so they stand stably.
+Lightly trim the bottom of each half so it stands stably.
 Place the lemon halves in a baking dish and pour hot water halfway up their height.
-Put the baking dish with lemons in a preheated oven at 150 °C and leave them there while preparing the cream.
+Place the baking dish with lemons into a preheated oven at 150 °C and leave them there while preparing the cream.
 This will dry the lemons from the inside.

-- 2Pour the cream into a pot, add the scraped seeds from the vanilla pod and the whole pod.
+- 2Pour the cream into a saucepan, add the scraped seeds from the vanilla pod and the whole pod.
 Heat just below boiling point.

-- 3Put the egg yolks, sugar, and lemon curd in a bowl.
-Whisk everything with a hand whisk into a smooth mixture.
+- 3Place the egg yolks, sugar, and lemon curd into a bowl.
+Whisk everything with a hand whisk until smooth.

-- 4Slowly pour the hot cream into the yolks while stirring constantly to prevent the eggs from curdling.
+- 4Slowly pour the hot cream into the egg yolks, stirring constantly to prevent the eggs from curdling.
 Strain the mixture through a fine sieve.

-- 5Remove the baking dish with lemons from the oven and pour the prepared cream into each lemon half just below the edge.
-Bake at 150 °C for about 25–35 minutes until the cream sets but the center still slightly jiggles.
+- 5Remove the baking dish with lemons from the oven and pour the prepared cream into all lemon halves, filling them just below the rim.
+Bake at 150 °C for about 25–35 minutes, until the cream sets but the center still slightly jiggles.
 Bake in a water bath – without it, the cream could overheat and curdle.
-Do not overbake – crème brûlée should be firm on the surface but gently jelly-like inside.
+Do not overbake – crème brûlée should be firm on the surface but delicately jelly-like inside.

 - 6After baking, carefully remove the baking dish from the oven.
-Transfer the lemons to a tray and refrigerate – for at least 3 hours, ideally overnight.
-After cooling, sprinkle the surface of each portion with sugar and caramelize with a blowtorch or under the grill in the oven.
+Transfer the lemons to a tray and refrigerate to chill – for at least 3 hours, ideally overnight.
+Once chilled, sprinkle the surface of each portion with sugar and caramelize with a blowtorch or under the grill in the oven.

 Tip

-You can mix a teaspoon of Grand Marnier or Limoncello into the lemon curd.
+You can stir a teaspoon of Grand Marnier or Limoncello liqueur into the lemon curd.

 Pavel Berky